4 Ways to Improve your Jumping

 #2: Stop “popping“ early

 Timing is one of the 3 key components to good jumps.
-A common question is, “when do you ‘pop’ or fully stand up on the jump?
-I like to work backwards and ‘pop’ or fully extend as the front wheel is leaving the lip of the jump.
+A common question is, “when do you ‘pop?’”
+For clarity, I define “pop” as the moment your entire body springs upwards in anticipation of the jump.
+I like to work backwards and ‘pop’ as the front wheel is leaving the lip of the jump.
 It you’re too early, you never get very far off the ground, which is a good strategy if you’re trying to “scrub” or absorb a jump!
 But if you want to get air, then you need to be patient with your jump.
 The Fix?
-Be patient and aim to fully extend as the front tire is leaving the lip!
+Be patient and aim to pop as the front tire is leaving the lip!

 Jump Tips